Running a hotel is tough. I think that we can all agree on that.

 Permission Marketing - 256 pages

 Marketing to someone today is a privilege and not a right.
-Understanding this concept can catapult your hotel to the front of consumers mind.
+Understanding this concept can catapult your hotel to the front of the consumer's mind.
 If you learn who your consumers are and then market to them on a somewhat personal level, you can gain a competitive advantage that is going to be near impossible to take away.

 The Outliers - 336 pages